 Most Common Applications of Snap Fit Design

-Toys: Snap fits are most commonly used in toys.
-Toys need to be light, cheap and mass-produced.
+Toys: Toys need to be light, cheap and mass-produced.
 Having fasteners that can be part of the toys mold is ideal and snap fit joints are used for this reason.

-Enclosures: Many electronic enclosures like USB hubs, and ethernet boxes use snap-fit joints.
+Enclosures: Many electronic enclosures like USB hubs and ethernet boxes use snap-fit joints, and they can also give consumer products a cleaner appearance by hiding fasteners.

 Advantages and Disadvantages of Snap Fit Design